splunk/observability-workshop/docs/module7/vo_getting_started.md

 Routing Keys map the incoming alert messages from your monitoring system to an Escalation Policy which in turn sends the notifications to the appropriate team.

-Navigate to Settings on the main menu bar, then select Routing Keys on the sub menu bar.
+Navigate to Settings on the main menu bar.
+You'll be dropped into the Routing Key configuration by default.

 There will probably already be a number of Routing Keys configured, but to add a new one simply click 'Add Key' then enter the name for the key in the empty box in the Routing Key column, and then select the appropriate policy from the drop down in the Escalation Polices column.
-Create the follwoing two Routing Keys:
+Create the following two Routing Keys:

 | Routing Key | Escalation Policies |
 | --- | --- |